PhD, Social Work, Washington University in St. Louis

 Areas of Expertise

-As an assistant professor in the College of Social Work, Dr. Kristen Seay’s research focuses on improving the lives of families affected by parental substance use.
+As an assistant professor in the College of Social Work at University of South Carolina, Dr. Kristen Seay’s research focuses on improving the lives of families affected by parental substance use.
 Dr. Seay earned her bachelor’s degree and master’s degree in social work.
 After receiving her MSW, Dr. Seay investigated reports of child abuse in Georgia and in Alabama, where she gained valuable insight into the lives of parents who struggle with addiction.
 These experiences motivated her to earn her doctorate with a focus on parental substance use and its impact on children and families.

 Within the College of Social Work, Dr. Seay looks forward to involving her students with local and state agencies where they will gain hands-on experience helping families.
 Throughout her youth and into college, Dr. Seay worked with programs for children and older adults and volunteered with organizations that helped those in poverty.
 It was through these early experiences that she realized she wanted a career that would allow her to help those who were struggling.